iNavFlight/OpenTX-Telemetry-Widget/README.md

 #### Future

-At some stage, this will be made to work on both EdgeTX and OpenTX; then it can go back upstream.
+After some more testing, on both EdgeTX and OpenTX; then it can be offered upstream.

 #### Official Documentation